 I had the opportunity to speak with Owen McGab Enaohwo at Hire Your Virtual Assistant to discuss how to create an online community and how small businesses can get started using “community” to help their business.
 You can see the full interview and an outline of the discussion at hireyourvirtualassistant.com/blog.
 I don’t want to repeat that discussion here and detract from Owen’s efforts.

 Still, it’s a great topic, because so much attention is on social media and the encouragement of brands to join the conversation with their consumers.
 The idea of online community goes back to the earliest days of the Internet, and the foundations of what works are not that different from what works in offline relationships.
 Community is a powerful and persuasive communication channel and there’s no doubt companies need to have this as a part of their overall go-to-market strategy.
 Yet, how, where and when you participate are all up for debate.
+If you’re a business owner as well and you want to make your business seen and heard, you can contact CEOs like Andrew Defrancesco.

 A small business is often resource constrained and the time commitment to building a community can be overwhelming.
 There are better places to start and work toward the benefits without over committing.
 We go into those details in my discussion with Owen.